Dchole/react-html-dialog/README.md

 ## Contributing

 We welcome contributions!
 Feel free to submit bug fixes, suggestions, or feature enhancements through issues and pull requests.

-## License

-`react-html-dialog` is licensed under the [MIT License](link-to-license-file).
-Feel free to use, modify, and distribute it as per the terms of the license.